rohanprasadofficial/CPP-STL-Pathway/README.md

 ### Environment Details
 C++ 11 (It was my configuration but works with lesser version also)

-This container mostly the code with no theory.
+This contain mostly the code with no theory.
 Would love to receive PRs. :)